raffraffraff/oci-k3s/README.md

 inst-nsvzh-k3s-servers   122m         12%    2232Mi          37%
 ```

-This leaves around ~15gb of memory and most of the 3x ARM CPUs for you to play with.
-Not bad for free!
+Even if you don't deploy any workloads to the server, this leaves ~15gb of memory and 95%+ of 3x ARM CPUs.
+Not bad for an always-free cluster!

 DISCLAIMERS: